kyma-project/kyma/docs/04-operation-guides/troubleshooting/01-k3d-fails-on-linux.md

-# Provisioning k3d Fails on a Linux Machine
+# Provisioning k3d Fails on a Linux Machine {docsify-ignore-all}

 ## Symptom